sit-fyi/issue-tracking/README.md

   ]
 </p>

-SIT is a compact tool to track and share project issues in and between decentralized teams.
+SIT Issue Tracking is a compact tool to track and share project issues in and between decentralized teams.
 Its goal is to lower the barrier for having an independently operated, shared issue tracker.
-Instead of having to setup and maintain a server and a database, or having to rely on services of an external third party, SIT can be initialized and started as simply as this:
+Instead of having to setup and maintain a server and a database, or having to rely on services of an external third party, SIT can be initialized with it and started as simply as this:

 ```
 $ sit init